hathibelagal-dev/instantpolyglot/docs/eng/Jamaican_Patois.md

 Jamaican speakers often engage in code-switching between Patois and Standard English, depending on the social context.
 This results in a continuum of speech varieties:

-1. Basilect: The "deepest" form of Patois, furthest from Standard English
+1. Basilect: The “deepest” form of Patois, furthest from Standard English
 2. Mesolect: An intermediate variety
 3. Acrolect: The variety closest to Standard English